 Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Rarely reflects on the effectiveness of services.
 Rarely asks for or is receptive to feedback.
 Demonstrates minimal improvement despite valuable feedback/coaching.
 Rarely acknowledges, in a safe environment, their own biases/limitations impacting their practices.
-Services may include individe assessments, interventions, separticipation in school-wide in education related tasks. pecially designed instruction, Consistently reflects on the effectiveness of services to guide future service planning/delivery.
+Reflects on the effectiveness of services, but insights and/or changes in practice are limited.
+Open to receiving valuable feedback from others.
+Inconsistently shifts practice in response to valuable feedback.
+Examines their own biases/perceptions/ practices to understand their impact upon their practices.
+Consistently reflects on the effectiveness of services to guide future service planning/delivery.
 Consistently demonstrates the ability to negotiate, set and maintain professional boundaries in relation to the Department Priorities/Roles/Responsibilities while meeting the needs of the school's student population to have the greatest impact on student outcomes.
-Asks for and is consistently open to feedback.
-Consistently shifts practices and/or services after receiving valuable feedback from others to increase their effectiveness.
 In addition to "Effective": Models self-reflection for others, encouraging a culture of improvement.
 Actively solicits and acts on feedback from multiple sources.
 Helps to lead or develop cultural competence practices.
-Leading for and advocating for a culture that embraces and supports staff wellbeing and self-care practices.
-(Continued on next page)